 kylo_renuser.
 If the Star Wars movies are anything to go by, this is probably something malicious!

 Kylo Ren’s Ruby Exploit

-It would make most logical sense to start with the PHP source code for the website… However, I am fascinated by what is in
+It would make the most logical sense to start with the PHP source code for the website… However, I am fascinated by what is in

 kylo_rens home folder.
 A quick listing of the folder revealed one file called: